PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Experiments

 \subsubsection{Attention Map}

-To demonstrate the effectiveness of our method in associating identifiers with specific backdoor targets, we visualize attention maps using the DAAM~\cite{tang2023daam} method for both clean and backdoored personalized models, along with their corresponding generated images.
-As shown in the second row of Figure~\ref{fig: attention}, for normally personalized models, the high-attention regions (highlighted in red) for the token "sks" are focused on the dog's head area, indicating that the model has successfully learned to distinguish the new dog class by its distinctive head features.
-In contrast, the third and fourth rows show that the models' attention for the token "sks" shifts predominantly to the upper-left pattern and image background, which aligns with our objectives for the pattern backdoor and erasure backdoor, respectively.
-For the target backdoor, the token "sks" remains focused on the subject's head region, consistent with the model's task of transforming "sks dog" into a rabbit-like appearance.
+To investigate the underlying mechanism, we visualize cross-attention maps using the DAAM method~\cite{tang2023daam} for both clean and protected personalized models alongside their generated images.
+As illustrated in the second row of Fig.~\ref{fig: attention}, the clean personalized model concentrates high-attention regions (indicated in red) for the ``sks'' token around the dog's head, reflecting its effective acquisition of the distinct head features associated with the new class.
+In sharp contrast, the third and fourth rows reveal a significant shift in attention dynamics within protected models: for the Pattern and Erasure backdoor, the attention for ``sks'' is redirected toward the upper-left pattern and the background, respectively.
+Conversely, for the Target backdoor, the ``sks'' token retains its focus on the dog's head, which is consistent with the semantic transformation task of converting the ``sks dog'' into a rabbit-like appearance.
+Additional visualization methods for attention maps are provided in the supplementary materials.